How large is the Carroll County Public School System?

 How does the school system's school lunch program work?

 Nutrition is an integral part of a student's health and well-being and helps make them more responsive to classroom instruction and school activities.
 All students are eligible for balanced, nutritional meals during the school day.
 Application forms and guidelines are available for students who may qualify for free and reduced price meals.
-Menus and prices are distributed or posted in each school, as well as published in local news media and announced on radio and television stations, including Channel 21.
-The current monthly menus are posted at http://www.carrollk12.org/admin/financeservices/foodservices/schoolmenus/default.asp.
+Menus and prices are distributed or posted in each school and are available on the CCPS website at www.carrollk12.org.

 How do I address a concern?